-Annual Financial Information and Audited Financial Statements were not filed by the City in 2011 for the Fiscal Year ended December 31, 2010, and in 2012 for the Fiscal Year ended December 31, 2011, with respect to the City of Chicago Chicago O'Hare International Airport General Airport Third Lien Revenue and Revenue Refunding Bonds, Series 2010A through Series 2010F.
-Annual Financial Information and Audited Financial Statements were not filed by the City in 2011 for the Fiscal Year ended December 31, 2010, and in 2012 for the Fiscal Year ended December 31, 2011, with respect to the City of Chicago Chicago O'Hare International Airport Passenger Facilities Charge Revenue and Revenue Refunding Bonds, Series 2010A through Series 2010D.
-On October 12, 2016, the City filed with EMMA such Annual Financial Information and Audited Financial Statements with respect to such bonds.
+Annual Financial Information and Audited Financial Statements were not filed by the City in 2011 for the Fiscal Year ended December 31, 2010, and in 2012 for the Fiscal Year ended December 31, 2010, and in 2012 for the Fiscal Year ended December 31, 2011, with respect to the City of Chicago - Chicago O'Hare International Airport General Airport Third Lien Revenue and Revenue Refunding Bonds, Series 2010A through Series 2010F.
+Annual Financial Information and Audited Financial Statements were not filed by_rthe City in 2011, with respect to the City of the Fiscal Year ended December 31, 2010, and in 2012 for the Fiscal Year ended December 31, 2011, with respect to the City of Chicago O'Hare International Airport Passenger, Facilities Charge Revenue and Revenue Refunding Bonds, Series 2010D.
+On October 12, 2016, the City filed with EMMA such Annual Financial Information and Audited Financial Information and Audited Financial Statements with respect to such bonds.

-Annual Financial Information and Audited Financial Statements were not filed by the City in 2012 for the Fiscal Year ended December 31, 2011, with respect to the City of Chicago O'Hare International Airport General Airport Third Lien Revenue Bonds, Series 2011A through Series 2011C.
-Annual Financial Information and Audited Financial Statements were not filed in 2012 for the Fiscal Year ended December 31, 2011, with respect to the City of Chicago O'Hare International Airport Passenger Facility Charge Revenue Bonds, Series 2011A and Series 2011B.
-On October 12, 2016, the City filed with EMMA such Annual Financial Information and Audited Financial Statements with respect to such bonds.
+Lizht in Annual Financial Information and Audited Financial Statements were not filed by the City in 2012 for the Fiscal Year ended December 31; 2011, with respect to the City of Chicago - Chicago O'Hare International Airport General Airport Third Lien Revenue (Bonds, Series 2011A through Series 2011C.
+Annual Financial Information and Audited Financial Statements were not filed in 2012 for the Fiscal Year ended December 31; 2011, with respect to the City of Chicago - Chicago O'Hare International Airport General Airport Third Lien Revenue (Bonds, Series 2011A through Series 2011C.
+Annual Financial Information and Audited Financial Statements were not filed in 2012 for the Fiscal Year ended December 31; 2011, with respect to the City of Chicago - Chicago O'Hare International Airport Passenger Facility Charge Revenue Bonds, Series 2011A and Series 2011B.
+On October 12, 2016, the City filed with EMMA such Annual Financial Information and Audited Financial Statements with respect to such bonds et sus antes

 With respect to the City's Collateralized Single Family Mortgage Revenue Bonds, Series 2006A (the "Series 2006A Bonds"), S&P lowered its rating on the Series 2006A Bonds from "AA+" to "AA" and placed the Series 2006A Bonds on "Credit Watch with negative implications" effective December 16, 2011.
 The City did not cause the trustee as dissemination agent to file a notice of a reportable event with EMMA at that time.
-Subsequently, S&P upgraded the rating on the Series 2006A Bonds from "AA" to "AA+" effective March 12, 2012.
+Subsequently, S&P upgraded the rating on the Series 2006A Bonds from "AA" to "AA" to "AA+" effective March 12, 2012.
 On March 18, 2012, S&P removed the "Credit Watch with negative implications" characterization from the Series 2006A Bonds.
 The City caused the trustee, as dissemination agent, for the Series 2006A Bonds to file a notice of a reportable event with EMMA on March 26, 2012 disclosing the downgrade and subsequent upgrade of the Series 2006A Bonds by S&P.